zikchuk3/CS2-PA3/README.md

 # Reflection
 ### Problems I faced
+    - I was struggling to add thing to bookmark.txt once instead of twice if the user types the same name in, I had to add \n to the things
-    - I tried to add a delete bookmark feauture where it will delete a certain bookmark instead of clearing the whole file
+    - I tried to add a delete bookmark feauture where it will delete a certain bookmark instead of clearing the whole file, I might've been able to do it but I didn't have enough time so I gave it up
+    - Before I used the json file, I tried to use multiple dictionaries for the info, but it was just not working the way I wanted it to, so I switched to the json
-    - I struggled to find where I could use a dictionary but I eventually just used it for the menu
+    - I struggled to find where I could use a dictionary after I switched to the json but I eventually just used it for the menu
-    - other than that, I did not really face any problems
+    - I struggled with the try/except error handling in the show_list func because of the range of thing for chosen_bookmarn but I figured it out by just calling the show_list func again then return to main after

 ### What I'm most proud of
     - I am proud of being to put everything I learnt this mod together